TBI Precautions: Tips to Protect Your Brain

 Wear your seat belt.

-Seat belts reduce serious injuries and deaths from crashes by about 50 percent.
+Seat belts are an important TBI precaution because they reduce serious injuries and deaths from crashes by about 50 percent.

 - Always wear a seat belt each time you drive or ride in a motor vehicle.